Guide·May 3, 2026·3 min read

 The terms overlap, and different lenders use them differently.

-“Credit officer” is the dominant title in PH and SEA fintech and NBFC lending.
+“Credit officer” is the dominant title across fintech and NBFC lending.
 “Underwriter” is more common in mortgage and structured consumer finance.
 “Analyst” is generally a more junior or research-oriented designation.

 What’s the difference between a credit officer and a loan officer?